Skip to main content

 The Kwil JS SDK can be installed using npm.

-npm install @kwilteam/kwil-js
+npm install @kwilteam/kwil-js@beta ethers

 Initialize